HBS-System/KathBot-JS/README.md

 # KathBot-JS
 Javascript rewrite of KathBot.
 This is also a learning experience.
-Don't expect anything amazing.
+Please don't expect anything amazing.